mdegregori1/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .map calls the function, and then returns an array of the same size that was created.
+In contrast, .forEach doesn't create a new array, and allows a mutated version of the current array to be returned.

 2. What is the difference between a function and a method?
+A method is a function that is both associated with an object, and has access to it's correspondent constructor function data.

 3. What is closure?
+Closure is a function that has access to the outer function scope (although, not the other way around).

 4. Describe the four rules of the 'this' keyword.
+- Window/global binding - When "this" is called using the global scope, the console will return values "globally", which usually means from the entire site.
+- Implicit binding - the most common form of calling, which happens whenever a function is called by a preceding dot.
+- New Binding - When a constructor function is used.
+Essentially, allows you to create a new object.
+- Explicity Binding - when either '.bind()', '.call()', or '.apply()' are used to invoke a function.
+Objects become "explicitly definited" at this point.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is needed in an extended class because it allows for the function to pass new attributes back up to the constructor of the parent function.
 ## Project Set up

 Follow these steps to set up and work on your project: